Privacy or Asset Protection?

 DO NOT own REAL ESTATE in YOUR NAME!

 Why Real Estate Trusts are used in almost every state!

 - What is a Land Trust?
 Nothing more than a few pieces of paper and a Deed to Trustee

 - Why do I need to use a Trust?
 For your privacy of ownership and asset protection

 - What if I need to change my Trustee?
-Easy to do with a Land Trust
+It is easy to do with a Land Trust

 All three of these questions are very important to your long-term financial health.
 Let me be straightforward with this information.
 You are working very hard to accumulate property for investment and cash flow.
 You put yourself, your family, and your children’s financial future at risk investing in real estate.